Tennessee-BYU: Vols’ Jeremy Pruitt on the 29-26 double-overtime loss to BYU

-KNOXVILLE, Tenn. – Tennessee coach Jeremy Pruitt described the Tennessee’s double-overtime loss to BYU as a “helluva of a game” that the Vols came out on the wrong end of.
+KNOXVILLE, Tenn. – Volunteers coach Jeremy Pruitt described Tennessee’s double-overtime loss to BYU as a “helluva of a game” that the Vols came out on the wrong end of.

 After leading for all but a few seconds of regulation play, Tennessee ended up losing 29-26 in the second overtime and is now 0-2 for the season.